Forecasting

 clip1176

-NOTE: For forecasted work orders which contain sub-assy parts, the user MUST ensure that the sub-assy work orders are also converted.
+NOTE: For forecast work orders which contain sub-assy parts, the user MUST ensure that the sub-assy work orders are also converted.
 To do this the user must ensure they have the SHOW CHILD WOs option ticked to allow them to tick these child work orders too.
 This will ensure the work orders are converted and linked appropriately as standard work orders.